clearfocustech/cyber-range/Lab-from-scratch.md

 - Edit the inventory file
 - Download ISOs for Windows Server, 10, and 11
 - Download ISOs for Ubuntu and CentOS
+- Placed all of the isos in a folder named isos in the tasks folder.
+Or optionally place them elsewhere and symbolically link that folder to tasks/isos
 - Download any software MSIs defined in the installer scripts
 - Run the script build-lab.sh